 Creating the Offer Letter

-Below, please find guidance around creating and extending a GA offer letter and adding the GA to grad payroll.
+Please find guidance around creating and extending a Graduate Assistant (GA) offer letter and adding the GA to grad payroll below.

 Appointment Dates